 Another objective that was met was confirmation that I am positioned correctly within my organisation; to add value to my team and to my business stakeholders through the skills the I’ve acquired.

-How has this course helped you in your career?
-How are you using these skills?
+How will the course help you in your career?

 Overall the course helped me to understand the external factors that influence the organisation, weigh-up objectives between departments for the same initiative and guide the business towards the correct set of options.